Esri/calcite-app-components/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement
 about: Request for a feature to be added to an existing component.
-title: "Enhancement: "
+title: 'Enhancement: '
-labels: enhancement
+labels: enhancement, 0 - new
-assignees: ""
+assignees: ''

 ---

 ### Description